-The Accelerated Translational Incubator Pilot (ATIP) program is a UMB ICTR funding program intended to facilitate new clinical and translational research projects by UMB faculty.
-The program provides funds to initiate, implement, and complete a research project that will contribute to the development of new therapies, devices, or approaches to clinical research.
-The ICTR will award pilot grants up to $50,000 to investigators at UMB with some awards earmarked for community-focused research.
-For Funding Opportunity Announcements, go to ATIP Program Pilot FOA.
+The ICTR Accelerated Translational Incubator Pilot (ATIP) Grant Program provides funds to initiate, implement, and complete a research project that will contribute to the development of new therapies, devices, or approaches to clinical and community-focused research.
+The ICTR will award pilot grants up to $50,000 to investigators at UMB, with some awards earmarked for community-focused research.
+The application deadline is typically in early January of each year.

 As a CTSA Program hub (1UL1TR003098-01), UMB now has additional NIH U01 and R21 funding opportunities that would not otherwise be available.